 What Causes Vascular Dementia?

-When the vascular system in the brain is damaged as a result of leaked or blocked vessels, blood will not reach the brain cells properly and they will die.
-Those dead brain cells can cause problem with reasoning, thinking, and memory.
-When these cognitive problems have significant effect on your daily routine, this is referred to as Vascular Dementia.
+When the vascular system in the brain is damaged as a result of leaked or blocked vessels, blood will not reach the brain cells properly, and they will die.
+Those dead brain cells can cause problems with reasoning, thinking, and memory.
+When these cognitive problems have a significant effect on your daily routine, this is referred to as Vascular Dementia.

-Based on type of symptoms vascular dementia has various types that include,
+Based on the type of symptoms, vascular dementia has various types that include,